 This is why solutions often emerge after stepping away from conscious effort.

-The subconscious mind continues working in the background.
+The subconscious continues working in the background.

 Sleep, Emotion, and Subconscious Recalibration